The morphology and interface structure of titanium on graphene: Acknowledgements

 \section{Acknowledgements}

 This work is primarily supported through the U.S. Department of Energy, Office of Science, Basic Energy Sciences (BES), Materials Sciences and Engineering Division under FWP ERKCK47 ‘Understanding and Controlling Entangled and Correlated Quantum States in Confined Solid-state Systems Created via Atomic Scale Manipulation’, as well as partially supported by the Quantum Science Center (QSC), a National Quantum Information Research Center of the U.S. Department of Energy (DOE) on probing quantum matter.
-W.A.S. is partially supported by the US National Science Foundation (Award No. CBET-2130804).
-Computational support was provided in part by the University of Pittsburgh Center for Research Computing through the resources provided on the H2P cluster, which is supported by NSF (Award No. OAC-2117681).
-J.D.T. acknowledges support from Independent Research Fund Denmark through grant no. 9035-00006B.
-K.R. acknowledges funding from the Hugh Hampton Young Memorial Fund at MIT.
-J.J.P. acknowledges funding from the Natural Sciences and Engineering Research Council of Canada and MIT School of Engineering.
+W.A.S.\ is partially supported by the US National Science Foundation (award no. CBET-2130804).
+Computational support was provided by the University of Pittsburgh Center for Research Computing through the resources provided on the H2P cluster, which is supported by NSF (award no.\ OAC-2117681).
+J.D.T.\ acknowledges support from Independent Research Fund Denmark through grant no.\ 9035-00006B.
+K.R.\ acknowledges funding from the Hugh Hampton Young Memorial Fund at MIT.
+J.J.P.\ acknowledges funding from the Natural Sciences and Engineering Research Council of Canada and MIT School of Engineering.
 The authors would like to acknowledge Michael Tarkanian for help in manufacturing TEM sample holders and Prof. Jeehwan Kim for equipment access.
-This work made use of the Materials Research Laboratory Shared Experimental Facilities at MIT, supported in part by the MRSEC Program of the National Science Foundation under Award No. DMR1419807.
+This work made use of the Materials Research Laboratory Shared Experimental Facilities at MIT, supported in part by the MRSEC Program of the National Science Foundation under award no.\ DMR1419807.
 This work was carried out in part using MIT.nano's facilities.
-This work was performed in part at the Center for Nanoscale Systems (CNS), a member of the National Nanotechnology Coordinated Infrastructure Network (NNCI), which was supported by the National Science Foundation under NSF Award No. 1541959.
 Figure 1(d) and 2(c) were created using Vesta \cite{momma2011vesta}.